51³Ô¹Ïapp

 Personal profile

 Professor Mario Gongora received his MSc and PhD from the University of Warwick (UK).
-He is now Associate Professor in the School of Computer Science and Informatics at De 51³Ô¹Ïapp University (51³Ô¹Ïapp), he is the Faculty Enterprise Lead and a senior member of the Institute of Artificial Intelligence at the Faculty of Computing, Engineering and Media.
+He is currently Professor in Applied Intelligent Systems at the School of Computer Science and Informatics, De 51³Ô¹Ïapp University (51³Ô¹Ïapp), he is the Faculty Enterprise Lead and a senior member of the Research and Innovation Institute of Digital Research, Communications and Responsible Innovation at the Faculty of Computing, Engineering and Media.

 He is currently focusing in the application of Artificial Intelligence techniques into the fields of Data Analysis of large and complex datasets and modelling Natural Phenomena, including identification, simulation and optimisation.